haozi/nodebowl/README.md

 ### Contributors

-Welcom issue and pr, more details will be explained later.
+Welcome issue and pr, more details will be explained later.